 2) Then click Shift+D to connect all the tasks together with dependencies

 There are two ways you can delete dependencies between tasks.

-1) On Edit Mode: You can double click on a task bar to open the edit window.
+1) From Edit Mode: You can double-click on a task bar to open the edit window.
 You will see a list of all dependencies at the bottom of this window.
-You can click the "x" icon to delete a dependency.
+You can click the (x) icon to delete a dependency.

-2) On the Gantt Chart: Hover your cursor over the dependency line you wish to delete.
+2) From the Gantt Chart: Hover your cursor over the dependency line you wish to delete.
 Click on the black dot that signifies the dependency, and click the (x) icon to delete it.

 Watch this video to learn more about dependencies: